JamesYuan/solid-design-principles-in-common-lisp/o-openclosed.md

 ```

 As you've noticed, we moved the function to calculate circle area into its Circle class.
+This way, if we want to calculate a Rectangle shape area (or triangle, etc), we only have to create a new class with its own method to handle Rectangle area calculation.